 Many people are under the impression that filing first in a divorce will put you at an advantage over your spouse.
 This is generally not true but there are some reasons a person should consider when pushing to be the first to file in a divorce.

 The first person to file a divorce in the state of Texas is known as the petitioner.
 The opposing party is known as the respondent.
-This petitioner’s name will be stated first in the case style on all pleadings that are filed in the case and will be the first party to present their arguments at any hearings or trial.
+This petitioner’s name will be stated first in the case style on all pleadings that are filed in the case and will be the first party to present their arguments at any hearings or at trial.

 Being the party to file the initial suit means the petitioner can have an option at deciding what county to file in.
 If both parties are residents of different counties, it may matter to a person that they file in the county where they currently reside.
 This can be for many reasons, a big one being convenience.
 Especially for parties that are domiciled out-of-state, it can be urgent that you file your suit first.
 This would ease you from having the inconvenience of having to travel and instead require the other party to travel to the county where you have filed the suit.

 Of course, this does not give the petitioner any county as an option as they must meet the residency requirements to be able to file in any county.
-For example, to file within Harris County a person must be (1) domiciled in the State of Texas for at least six months, and more specifically, (2) have resided in Harris County for at least 90 days before filing a petition for divorce.
+For example, in order to file within Harris County a person must be (1) domiciled in the State of Texas for at least six months, and more specifically, (2) have resided in Harris County for at least 90 days prior to filing a petition for divorce.
 Only one party needs to meet these requirements, meaning that even if you do not meet these requirements you can still file within that county if your spouse does.

 However, a court would still need to be able to exercise personal jurisdiction over a respondent if the petitioner meets the residency requirements.
 This means they will need to have the authority to require the out-of-state party to subject themselves to the laws of the state and court.
 Simply stated, personal jurisdiction is the court’s power over the parties to a lawsuit.
-Personal jurisdiction is typically granted to a court over an out-of-state respondent through a long arm statute.
-The two main types of long arm statutes that pertain to divorce would be divorce jurisdiction and parent-child jurisdiction if there are children involved in the marriage.
+Personal jurisdiction is typically granted to a court over an out-of-state respondent through a long-arm statute.
+The two main types of long-arm statutes that pertain to divorce would be divorce jurisdiction and parent-child jurisdiction if there are children involved in the marriage.
 All statutes in relation can be found within the Texas Family Code, Section 6.305.

 Another thing to consider when filing first is that the Petitioner is responsible for paying the initial filing fee.
 This fee can range anywhere from $300 to $400 depending on what county the lawsuit is filed, and if there are children involved.
 As a respondent, the only pleading required would be an answer which is mainly free, but at most can cost a few dollars.
 If you are wanting to countersue the petitioner for divorce, the respondent would need to file a counterpetition which can range from $50 to $100.
 In short, the initial filing will incur more costs.
 This as well does not include the fees a petitioner will have to bear by requesting a citation and hiring a process server to serve the respondent.
 This too can be costly, especially if the respondent’s whereabouts are unknown.
 These fees are something a person should keep in mind if they are insisting on filing first in a divorce.